 The Electronic Instrument Services (EIS) group provides instrumentation expertise to the Chemistry Department.
-A wide variety of services are available and include: design, consultation, fabrication, modification, construction, and repair services of chemical and electronic instrumentation.
-The EIS group consists of two electronics design engineers, and a technician.
-The EIS group has developed considerable expertise in analog signal systems, chemical transducers, light-path apparatus (IR, VIS, UV), optoelectronic transducers, DC to subnanosecond signal conditioning, high-voltage systems and pulsers, electrochemical instrumentation, temperature control, chromatography detectors, and analog and signal conditioning electronics.
+A wide variety of services are available and include: consultation, design, fabrication, modification, construction, and repair services of chemical and electronic instrumentation.
+The EIS group consists of three electronics design engineers, a technician and a manager.
+The EIS group has developed considerable expertise in analog and digital signal systems, chemical transducers, light-path apparatus (IR, VIS, UV), optoelectronic transducers, DC to subnanosecond signal conditioning, high-voltage systems and pulsers, electrochemical instrumentation, temperature control, chromatography detectors and low noise amplifiers.

 Adjacent to the large room housing most of the construction and test equipment, there is a Student Electronics Shop.
 Individual instruction and bench space are available to students and researchers who are interested in designing, building, or repairing their own equipment.
 A comprehensive collection of electronic components and specification sheets are available to aid researchers in their own projects.
 Short-term loans of test equipment are encouraged to allow researchers investigation of different ideas.